newben420/trench_v1_monitor/README.md

     If audit is passed, a token is then forwarded to PAM, the final stage.

 4. **Post-Audit Monitor (PAM)**
-    This is responsible for analysing the market data of a token, generating entry(buy/open) and exit(sell/close) signals of the token if applicable, logging decisions and PnLs, broadcasting signals to the network, among others.
+    This is responsible for analysing the market data of a token, generating entry(buy/open) and exit(sell/close) signals for the token if applicable, logging decisions and PnLs, broadcasting signals to the network, among others.

 A blacklisting mechanism is also implement throughout the component to blacklist developers suspected of rug pulls.
 Also, a simple UI is implemented.